andreybleme/andreybleme.github.io/_posts/2020-02-29-continuous-Integration-with-github-actions-and-cypress-end-to-end-tests.markdown

 ![Cypress Integration Feedback](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/cypress-integration-comment.png "Cypress Integration Feedback")

-The cypress documentation page provides a good tutorial on how to cnofigure the Github Integration, but it does not provide a good one to operoperly configure the Github Action CI.
-So here I'll show you how easily to do it by using [Cypress](s) to run end-to-end tests and the new kid on the block: [Github Actions](s), as Continuous Integration (CI) server.
+The cypress documentation page provides a good tutorial on how to configure the Github Integration, but it does not provide a good one to properly configure the Github Action CI.
+So here I'll show you how easy is to do it by using [Cypress](s) to run end-to-end tests and the new kid on the block: [Github Actions](s), as Continuous Integration (CI) server.

 In case you don't know these tools: Cypress is a framework that enables us to write and run end-to-end tests.
-It provides us APIs to manipulate DOM elements, click buttons, navigate into URLs and perfectly emutales all sorts of end-user behaviors.
-It has a great documentation and community as well, so I if you're planning to implement e2e tests into your application I recommend you to take a look.
+It provides us APIs to manipulate DOM elements, click buttons, navigate into URLs, and perfectly emulates all sorts of end-user behaviors.
+It has great documentation and community as well, so if you're planning to implement e2e tests into your application I recommend you to take a look.
 You will learn a bit about Cypress on this post as well.
 Github Actions is the workflow automation tool fully integrated with Github.
-It works exactly like a continuous integratino serve such as Jenkins, CircleCI or TravisCI.
-Having its limitations thought, the main advantages are the built-in integration with Github repositories, its simplicity of pipeline setup and the workflow definition syntax.
+It works exactly like a continuous integration server such as Jenkins, CircleCI, or TravisCI.
+Having its limitations though, the main advantages are the built-in integration with Github repositories, its simplicity of pipeline setup, and the workflow definition syntax.

 Let's check the steps we need to follow to accomplish this.